girder/girder-vue/README.md

 ### Locally

-When you run `yarn test` or `yarn run unit`, Karma uses Chrome Headless as the runtime environment, and also will kill the browser as soon as the test suite is finished.
+When you run `yarn test` or `yarn unit`, Karma uses Chrome Headless as the runtime environment, and also will kill the browser as soon as the test suite is finished.
 For debugging, we want to use a different browser, and keep it alive after the tests are done.
 The following command achieves these goals:

-    KARMA_BROWSER=Chrome yarn run unit --single-run=false
+    KARMA_BROWSER=Chrome yarn unit --single-run=false

 Since unit tests of components do not render into the DOM by default, you won't see what you are interested in.
 To get your component to render into the DOM, pass `attachToDocument: true` when using